jorisparet/partycls/docs/tutorials/descriptors/tetra.rst

 	  list([14, 241, 337, 447, 448, 481, 496, 502, 536, 574, 706, 860, 951])
 	  list([123, 230, 270, 354, 500, 578, 608, 636, 639, 640, 796, 799, 810, 826, 874, 913])]

-We now instantiate a ``TetrahedralDescriptor`` on this trajectory and restrict the analysis to type-B particles only:
+We now instantiate a :py:class:`TetrahedralDescriptor <partycls.descriptor.tetrahedrality.TetrahedralDescriptor>` on this trajectory and restrict the analysis to type-B particles only:

 .. code-block:: python